-Luis Fonsi’s “Despacito” featuring Daddy Yankee is the most-viewed video on YouTube.
-Not too far behind is Khalifa – See You Again ft.
+Until recently, Luis Fonsi’s “Despacito” featuring Daddy Yankee was the most-viewed video on YouTube.
+However, now the infamous Baby Shark holds the top spot, with over 7 billion views.
+Other notable videos include Khalifa – See You Again ft.
 Charlie Puth with 4.6 billion views and PSY – Gangnam Style with 3.7 billion views.

 4. YouTube’s Android app has more than 5 billion installs

 According to statistics from the Google Play Store, more than 5 billion users have downloaded the YouTube Android app.
 It hit 5 billion in November 2018, so the actual number could be much higher now.
 There is no category yet defined that goes above 5 billion, but the one below covered 1-5 billion, so we can assume we will find out if YouTube ever reaches 10 billion installs.
 YouTube was the most downloaded iOS app in 2019 for the second consecutive year.